So, you think you might want to self-publish your own Children’s book? If I CAN, YOU CAN! 😉

 If you’ve written a QUALITY manuscript, and can’t find a traditional publisher to take on your project, you should seriously consider self-publishing.
 Kindle publishing is easy.
 It’s a great a starting point.
 That is where I began.

-After starting with Kindle, I also beganĀ to self-publish my print versions through CreateSpace.
+After starting with Kindle, I also began to self-publish my print versions through CreateSpace.
 I’m selling copies of my books decently there too.

 EBooks are the trend of the future though.
 My book sales are roughly 2/3rds Kindle and 1/3 print copy.
 The great thing if you self-publish is that you get to keep a much larger portion of the sales price!

 I have provided you with a step-by-step guide below.
 It is a basic plan outline.
-If you prefer learning by video tutorial and want tools to help you get started, check out one of the programs below as good places to start:
+If you prefer learning by diving into books, check out one of these below as good places to start:

 1) Write a top-notch manuscript and have it professionally edited.
 There are published writers, professional editors, and others who offer editing services for a small fee.
 Fees are usually based upon the length of your manuscript.
 You may be charged by the word, by the page, or by the hour.
 I have sought editing services through both Fiverr.com and Elance.com.